General and Family Dentist in Fargo, ND

 Tooth Fillings

-At Blake Ristvedt Dental, we are a mercury-free practice.
+At Blake Ristvedt Dental, we're a mercury-free practice.
 However, many people still have silver/mercury fillings in their mouths from years past.
-These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
-Porcelain inlays and tooth-colored restorations (onlays) create fillings that are not only beautiful (or unnoticeable) but also add strength to weakened teeth.
-When you come to the family dentist Fargo, ND trusts, we can give you these restorations that are aesthetically pleasing and very strong thanks to new bonding technologies.
+These fillings aren't particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
+Porcelain inlays and tooth-colored restorations (onlays) create fillings that aren't only beautiful (or unnoticeable) but also add strength to weakened teeth.
+When you come to the family dentist in Fargo, ND that residents depend on, we can give you these restorations that are aesthetically pleasing and very strong thanks to new bonding technologies.

-Silver fillings contain 50 percent mercury.
-They can corrode, leak and cause stains on your teeth and gums.
+Silver fillings contain 50% mercury.
+They can corrode, leak, and cause stains on your teeth and gums.

-Fortunately, silver fillings can safely be replaced with tooth-colored restorations by an experienced family dentist Fargo, ND residents know and place their trust in: Blake Ristvedt Dental.
+Fortunately, silver fillings can safely be replaced with tooth-colored restorations by an experienced family dentist in Fargo, ND that residents know and place their trust in: Blake Ristvedt Dental.

 There are many advantages to tooth-colored restorations with help from a family dentist in Fargo, ND.
-Resin onlays are bonded to the teeth creating a tight, superior fit to the natural tooth.
+Resin inlays are bonded to the teeth, creating a tight, superior fit to the natural tooth.
 Such restorations can be used in instances where much of the tooth structure has been lost.
 The tooth remains intact and stronger.

-Since the resin used in tooth-colored restorations contain fluoride this can help prevent decay.
-The resin wears like natural teeth and does not require placement at the gum line, which is healthier for your gums!
+Since the resin used in tooth-colored restorations ;contains fluoride, this can help prevent decay.
+The resin wears like natural teeth and doesn't require placement at the gum line, which is healthier for your gums!

 The result is a beautiful smile!